GNikroo/Wellness/README.md

 <img src="assets/images/box-breathing.png" alt="screenshot of box-breathing section">

 When researching how to include a breathing exercise, I found animations on W3Schools.
 After becoming more familiar with the property I was advised to look into transform properties instead as a more efficient tool.
 I understand that animation uses more memory, however I felt I understood it better and so I have opted to use it and research transform for future use.

+I did want to include the animation in the final project as I believe having a visual aid when learning to practice breathing techniques is invaluable for the user.

 ### Blog Recommendations
 <img src="assets/images/blog-recs.png" alt="screenshot of blog recommendations">